Book to Morse Code Translator

 No split

-No split is the default.
-Use it when you want one direct MP3 or WAV file and the estimated runtime is comfortable for your browser and listening plan.
+No split is the default for selections up to one hour.
+Use it when you want one direct MP3 file.

 Split by duration